whoever spreads slander, [thus taking revenge or aiding revenge without an attempt to resolve the matter privately,] is

 This heading does not pertain to victims, who turned themselves into unrepentant abusers by seeking revenge, not resolve.
 This discussion relates to people who have been conditioned to believe that they are the abusers, while the true abusers hide behind a victim-façade.

-Some time ago, a woman desperately sought help for her ‘unreasonable jealousy’ of her husband.
+As per the example at the beginning of this study, many years ago, a woman desperately sought help for her ‘unreasonable jealousy’ over her husband.
 She took full responsibility for ‘destroying’ their marriage, because he repeatedly told her she was ‘sick,’ ‘demented,’ ‘senseless,’ and if they were to divorce, everything would be her fault, as he is “breaking his back” at earning a decent living for them, and “all she can do, is nag and complain.”

 He was a heavy drinker, who constantly embarrassed her and the children in public.
 At her insistence, he promised a ‘thousand’ times to take control of this destructive habit, but failed every time.
 She suspected that he was also a womanizer as he eyed nearly all females, sometimes flirted openly, (which humiliated, hurt and angered her deeply,) and some of her friends complained that he had made suggestions to them.
 When confronted, he aggressively denied everything and thundered that she is insane and making his life a misery with her jealousy and false accusations.
 When she retaliated in desperation and anger, he violently assaulted her.
 Because she could never find proof of adultery, loved him, and was dependent upon his provision, she always stayed on.
 She also described him as a workaholic, who left at five in the morning and came home at 10 o’clock at night; supposedly working weekends and most public holidays as well.
 Although he was a good provider, he left her to tend to all the other needs their family and take care of the household and garden as well, while working at her own career.